flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 print(bas.n_basis_funcs, trans_bas.n_basis_funcs)
 ```

-As any `sckit-learn` tansformer, the `TransformerBasis` implements `fit`, a preparation step, `transform`, the actual feature computation, and `fit_transform` which chains `fit` and `transform`.
-These methods comply with the `scikit-learn` input structure convention, and therefore all accepts a single 2D array.
+As with any `sckit-learn` transformer, the `TransformerBasis` implements `fit`, a preparation step, `transform`, the actual feature computation, and `fit_transform` which chains `fit` and `transform`.
+These methods comply with the `scikit-learn` input structure convention, and therefore they all accept a single 2D array.

 ## Setting up the TransformerBasis

-At this point we have an object equipped with the correct methods, so now all we have to do is concatenate the inputs into a unique array and call `fit_transform`, right?
+At this point we have an object equipped with the correct methods, so now, all we have to do is concatenate the inputs into a unique array and call `fit_transform`, right?

 ```{code-cell} ipython3